nayanjha16/CodeGen-Implementations/docs/sequence_diagrams.md

     deactivate Script
 ```

-## 8. Dataset Loading Flow
+## 9. Dataset Loading Flow

-This diagram shows how the Spider dataset is loaded and processed.
+This diagram shows how the Spider dataset is loaded and processed, including the enhanced schema extraction.

 ```mermaid
 sequenceDiagram